 The answer really depends on your career path.
 How you want to specialize is also an aspect of this decision.
 If you can qualify for it, getting the CPA title is a good idea because the CPA is so prestigious and versatile.
 Earning one additional title can then help distinguish you even further.

 However, I would advise against certain certification combinations.
 For example, the CMA and CFA lead to completely different career paths.
 Therefore, pairing these particular certifications wastes money, time, and effort.
 This matchup also leaves recruiters confused about what you want to do.
-In my opinion, getting a CPA and CFA, CPA and CMA, CPA and CIA, or CFA and CAIA makes more sense.
+If you are going to combine certifications, you should be sure they complement one another.

 This is another big question.
 Basically, I consider an accounting certification and an advanced degree different enough that you can get both, as they serve distinct purposes.
 But as always, you’ll find the answer to this question by reflecting on your own career goals and developing your understanding of these choices.
 To get started on the latter, read my thoughts on the CPA vs Master’s, the CFA vs MBA, and the CMA vs MBA.

 There are numerous accounting certifications you can get as an accounting and finance professional.
 The ones I’ve listed are the leaders in their respective fields.
-There are also tier 2 and tier 3 titles that you can get, but I think the cost of getting these may exceed the benefits.
+Consequently, you could pursue tier 2 and tier 3 titles instead, but I think the cost of getting these may exceed the benefits.